This topic assumes an understanding of the conceptual material in the documentation on private data.

 0, it means that no distribution is required, but there may be some distribution if

 maxPeerCountis greater than zero.
 A

-0would typically not be recommended, as it could lead to loss of private data.
+0would typically not be recommended, as it could lead to loss of private data in the network if the endorsing peer(s) becomes unavailable.
 Typically you would want to require at least some distribution of the private data at endorsement time to ensure redundancy of the private data on multiple peers in the network.

-maxPeerCount: For data redundancy purposes, the number of other peers that the current endorsing peer will attempt to distribute the data to.
-If an endorsing peer becomes unavailable between endorsement time and commit time, other peers that are collection members but who did not yet receive the private data, will be able to pull the private data from the peers the private data was disseminated to.
+maxPeerCount: For data redundancy purposes, the maximum number of other peers (across authorized organizations) that each endorsing peer will attempt to distribute the private data to.
+If an endorsing peer becomes unavailable between endorsement time and commit time, other peers that are collection members but who did not yet receive the private data at endorsement time, will be able to pull the private data from peers the private data was disseminated to.
 If this value is set to

-0, the private data is not disseminated at endorsement time, forcing private data pulls on all authorized peers.
+0, the private data is not disseminated at endorsement time, forcing private data pulls against endorsing peers on all authorized peers at commit time.

 blockToLive: Represents how long the data should live on the private database in terms of blocks.
-The data will live for this specified number of blocks on the private database and after that it will get purged, making this data obsolete from the network.
+The data will live for this specified number of blocks on the private database and after that it will get purged, making this data obsolete from the network so that it cannot be queried from chaincode, and cannot be made available to requesting peers.
 To keep private data indefinitely, that is, to never purge private data, set the

 Here is a sample collection definition JSON file, containing an array of two collection definitions: